chaotic-cx/chaotic-manager/README.md

 This repository contains the code for Chaotic-AUR's infra 4.0, as well as the repository template in a git submodule.
 It supersedes Infra 3.0, taking a different approach to distributing and executing builds.

-If any issues with this application occur, please open a new issue to let us know about it - you can click [here](https://gitlab.com/garuda-linux/tools/chaotic-manager/-/issues/new) to start the process.
+If any issues with this application occur, please open a new problem to let us know about it - you can click [here](https://gitlab.com/garuda-linux/tools/chaotic-manager/-/issues/new) to start the process.

 ## Reasoning

-Our previous build tools, the so-called [toolbox](https://github.com/chaotic-aur/toolbox) was initially created by
+Our previous build tool, the so-called [toolbox](https://github.com/chaotic-aur/toolbox) was initially created by
 @pedrohlc to deal with one issue: having a lot of packages to compile while not having many maintainers for all of the packages.
 Additionally, Chaotic-AUR has quite inhomogeneous builders: servers, personal devices, and one HPC which all need to be